massoncheg/forgejo-docs/docs/admin/actions.md

 ```

 Here, we're not running the `forgejo-runner daemon` yet because we
 need to register it first.
+Please note that in a recent install of
+docker `docker-compose`is not a separate command but should be run as
+`docker compose`.
 Follow the registration instructions below
 by starting the `runner` service with `docker-compose up -d` and
 entering it via: